 Only a marketer can understand the pain of sorting through endless pages of useless stock photos to find something he can use in his post.
 Adobe understands this pain, so it tried something different to promote its stock photo service called Adobe Stock.
 It partnered with Abby Priest, a Swedish agency, and developed a fashion clothing line with the help of overused and outdated stock photos.

-If you happened to go through Adobe’s Blog, you would see how Oskar Hellqvist, Creative Director at Abby Priest, explained his remarkable experience with this project.
+If you happen to go through Adobe’s Blog, you will see how Oskar Hellqvist, Creative Director at Abby Priest, explains his remarkable experience with this project.
 Here are just a few words:

 “Classic motifs that have been overused and established as hilarious clichés, known, loved and/or hated by all….
 Turning them into a limited edition clothing line is our way to salute and an attempt to create something disruptive and unconventional in the genre”.

 7. Uber Promoting UberPOOL

 In order to push its advertising campaign in Latin America, Uber’s marketing team came up with a campaign in Mexico City.
 An army of small drones was sent out to promote UberPOOL, as they carried cheeky banners to get drivers’ attention.
-The idea was to educate people about the service who were stuck in heavy, stagnant traffic during rush hours.
-The stunt got massive attention not only in the Latin America but also in the United States and Europe.
+The idea was to educate people, who were stuck in heavy traffic during rush hour, about the service.
+The stunt got massive attention, not only in the Latin America, but also in the United States and Europe.

 8. Austin’s KMFA-FM

-In order to attract millennials to the classical music station in Austin, agency Archer Malmo developed a Twitter-powered metronome never cease to amaze a passerby.
-The metronome names “Tempo Austin” ticks at the tempo determined by the number of tweets sent in Austin city.
+In order to attract millennials to the classical music station in Austin, agency Archer Malmo developed a Twitter-powered metronome which never ceased to amaze passersby.
+The metronome is called, “Tempo Austin” and ticks at a tempo determined by the number of tweets sent in Austin city.

-The idea behind this metronome is to promote KMFA as a non-traditional, rather transitional music station.
-As the youth is more keen to use social networks, mainly Twitter, this metronome is supposed to show the city’s heartbeat off Twitter volume and keep them interested in the music station.
+The idea behind this metronome is to promote KMFA as a non-traditional music station.
+As the youth is more keen to use social networks, mainly Twitter, this metronome is supposed to show the city’s heartbeat of the Twitter volume and keep them interested in the music station.